 Thank you for clarifying.
 The orthotic and the shoes look supportive.
 I am not familiar with that shoe brand and it’s hard to go by the description since all shoe brands have a nice description but then you really have to test and try the shoes on to make sure they are good.

 If the pain persists is because either the shoes or the orthotics are not being supportive enough.

 1- Did you remove the original sole of the shoe before putting the orthotic inside the shoes?
 While this might sound like a very simple step it does make a big difference in how the shoes fit and feel.

-2- When you press in the heel counter of the shoe (back part of the shoe that provides ankle support) does it feel firm or it feels soft?
+2- When you press on the heel counter of the shoe (back part of the shoe that provides ankle support) does it feel firm or it feels soft?

-Here you can find a picture that shows where the heel counter of the shoe is:
+Here you can find a picture that shows where the heel counter of the shoe is located:

 My recommendation will be to keep the same orthotic and then try a different shoe style.
 There is a particular one that I have fitted before and it’s the most effective one with orthotics.

 Please order the “W” wide, or the “XW” extra wide in order to accommodate the orthotic.

 I hope this helps!